manikantareddynevali1/IBM-HR-Employee-Attrition-Prediction/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](../../issues) or open a pull request.

 ---

-## 📜 License

-This project is licensed under the **MIT License** — feel free to use and modify it for your own learning or projects.

----